Carter907/streamline/README.md

 ### branch.toml

-This file specifies certain configuration for the javac command.
+This file specifies certain configuration for your project.
 Here is an example:
 ```toml
 [project]
 name = "My Project"